-- Put the vail on the rotor for the mixing of the blood sample with the anticoagulant.
+- Put the vail on the rotor to mix the blood sample with the anticoagulant.

 - Click on the new sample.

-- Click on ID 1, and type the unique ID of the sample and click the OK.
+- Click on ID 1, and type the unique ID of the sample and click OK.

-- Then introduce the blood sample to the haematology analyzer (CBC machine).
+- Then introduce the blood sample to the hematology analyzer (CBC machine).

 - After waiting for 1-2 minutes, the result will be displayed on the screen.

 - Now print the result, and turn off the machine.

 |RDWa||30.0 – 150.0|